Dynatrace-APAC/Workshop-BizOps/Prerequisite Actions/EnvironmentDetails.md

 The following conatins the instructions to create the easyTravel application which will be used during this workshop.

-You will need your **tenant id**, **API token** and **PaaS token**.
+You will need your tennant id, API token and PaaS token.
-API token requires the following permissions:
-- Access problem and event feed, metrics, and topology
-- Create and read synthetic monitors, locations, and nodes
-- Read configuration
-- Write configuration

-### AWS

 Access your AWS console and navigate to the **EC2** service.